 Potent compounds in green tea - EGCG and ECG - can help you avoid knee pain and keep your joints healthy (2).
 A green-tea devotee is more likely to have youthful knees from the powerful flavonoids being sipped.
 The catechins EGCG and ECG found in green tea help reduce inflammation, and also cartilage and collagen destruction in arthritic joints, preventing both osteoarthritis and rheumatoid arthritis.

-Other research (4) shows that just two cups per day dramatically reduces the risk of dying from heart disease.
+Other research (4) shows that just two cups per day significantly reduces the risk of dying from heart disease.
 The reason is not entirely clear, but it is probably because of the artery-friendly polyphenols in green tea.

-A meta-study (6) showed a slight decrease in lung cancer risk for green tea drinkers.
+A meta study (6) showed a slight decrease in lung cancer risk for green tea drinkers.

 Skin care